-In agriculture, cross pollination is an important staunch against the environmental risks of monoculture, in which we rely too much on one plant type; it “freshens” plant reproduction with pollen from outside.
-In a business or creative setting, monoculture has its own risks, as we habitually turn to the same sources, people and habits for new ideas.
-Over time, these ideas can take on a same-y predictable taste.
-Or, worse still, the turn to the old-and-reliable can mean disaster if something comes in and disrupts your environment.
+In agriculture, cross-pollination is an important barrier against the environmental risks of monoculture, in which we rely too much on one plant type; it “freshens” plant reproduction with pollen from outside.
+In a business or creative setting monoculture has its own risks, as we habitually turn to the same sources, people and habits for new ideas.
+Over time, these ideas can take on a similarly predictable taste.
+Or, worse still, the turn to the old and reliable can mean disaster if something comes in and disrupts your environment.

-Luckily, there are good models of creative thinkers who have behaved like the bee, moving from disciplinary tree to disciplinary tree, spreading the pollen of ideas from one to another:
+Luckily, there are inspiring models of creative thinkers who have behaved like the bee, moving from disciplinary tree to disciplinary tree, spreading the pollen of ideas from one to another:

 - Leonardo da Vinci is perhaps the most famous example of the richness offered by gaining knowledge and experience from markedly different fields.
 In addition to being a master painter, he was also a deeply engaged scientific thinker, and the interaction between the fields is clearly on display in his paintings that capture the human form with a level of detail and realism unusual for the time.

-- Equally beloved, but working on a smaller scale, Beatrix Potter was a naturalist, whose closely-observed drawings of mushrooms, birds and other life can be felt in the Peter Rabbit stories, which share the feeling of small wildlife carefully rendered.
+- Equally beloved, but working on a smaller scale, Beatrix Potter was a naturalist whose closely-observed drawings of mushrooms, birds and other life can be felt in the Peter Rabbit stories, each of which share carefully-rendered depictions of small wildlife.

 - The flow isn’t only from the sciences to the arts, either.
 Already, descriptions of code as “elegant” suggest that judgments of beauty circulate in the tech world, too.
 Steve Jobs, for one, radicalized personal computing in part because of his belief that the computer might aspire to the level of art.

-Even if you’re not so ambitious in your pursuit of exotic new trees as a da Vinci or even a Potter, you can build the cross pollination habit through simple, regular practices.
+Even if you’re not so ambitious in your pursuit of exotic new trees as da Vinci or Potter, you can build the cross-pollination habit through simple, regular practices:

 1. Make a date with yourself.